DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 scale?: "left" | "right" | "top" | "bottom"
 ~~~

-The `scale` property names the value scale only, as the argument scale is applied automatically.
+The `scale` property names the value scale only, as the chart applies the argument scale automatically.
 The direction of the value scale follows the type of the series:

 - `"left"` or `"right"` for the Line, Spline, Bar, Area, SplineArea and Scatter series
 - `"bottom"` or `"top"` for the X-Bar series

 The `"left"` and the `"right"` scales share the vertical direction, the `"bottom"` and the `"top"` ones the horizontal direction.
 A chart becomes a dual axis one when it declares both scales of a direction.

 The default value scale is `"left"` (`"bottom"` for X-Bar).
-If a chart does not have it, the series is measured against the opposite scale.
+If a chart does not have it, the series falls back to the opposite scale.

 ~~~jsx {5,9}
 const chart = new dhx.Chart("chart_container", {